codename-art/PGPool/README.md

                     Mark an account as shadowbanned after this many errors.
 If --pgpool_url is specified the account gets swapped out.
+-iv INITIAL_VIEW, --initial-view INITIAL_VIEW
+                    Initial view.
+Can be one of "logs", "scouts" or "pokemon".
+Default is "logs".
 -pgpu PGPOOL_URL, --pgpool-url PGPOOL_URL
                     Address of PGPool to load accounts from and/or update their details.